aol/cyclops/readme.md

 Simple React is built on top of JDK standard libraries and unlike other Reactive implementations for Java, specifically targets Java 8 and thus does reuses rather than reinvents  Streams, Functional interfaces etc. SimpleReact augments the parallel Streams functionality in JDK by providing a facade over both the Streams and CompletableFuture apis.
 Under-the-hood, SimpleReact *is* a Stream of CompletableFutures, and presents that externally as an api somewhat inspired by the Javascript Promises / A+ Spec (https://promisesaplus.com/).

-##When to use ParallelStreams and when to use SimpleReact

-It is a core goal of SimpleReact to integrate tightly with JDK ParallelStreams, and is itself built on top of the Streams Api.

-Because of this, it is often possible, but more complex to use parallelStreams for the same task as SimpleReact.
-But where this turns into an exercise in hacking parallelStreams to make it work they way needed - SimpleReact is a better choice.
-In practice we recommend using  whichever is simpler for the portion of the problem being solved.

-There a few core differences

-*	With parallelStreams evaluation is lazy, it won’t be triggered until something like collect is called, which will then block the current thread
-*	With SimpleReact, the async processing starts as soon as react is called, and won’t block the current thread unless the user asks for it (via block())
-*	A Stream will be closed and can’t be resused at a given stage (you can’t take a copy of the stream and rerun the same task over and over from that point)
-*	A SimpleReact stage can be forked and merged at will
-*	Selection of ExecutorService - with parallelStreams you are limited to using a ForkJoinPool, and changing away from the common ForkJoinPool is awkward
-*	With a SimpleReact data flow you can also access the underlying concurrency primitives (Streams of CompletableFutures) at any point and build something tailored to your own use case for the next stage.
-SimpleReact also makes it straightforward to return back into the reactive dataflow.
-*	It’s very obvious that your code is concurrent  with SimpleReact - it can be easy to miss the parallelStream method call, and may not always be apparent which steps are executed concurrently and which are blocking.

-**Example** : Making a call to ~ 50 servers, on a 16 core box, which will handle errors, process the responses, and then publish each processed result .

-Pure ParallelStreams :-

-	new ForkJoinPool(50)
-			.submit( () -> Arrays.asList( () -> restCall(url1), () -> restCall(url2), {..})
-				.parallelStream()
-				.map(  sp -> try {
-									return sp.supply();
-								 } catch(Exception e) {
-									return new ErrorCase(e);
-								 })
-				.map( case -> publish(case))
-				.collect(Collectors.toList()));

-With SimpleReact (& the current thread able to continue processing) :-

-	new SimpleReact(new ForkJoinPool(50))
-		.react( () -> restCall(url1), () -> restCall(url2), {..})
-		.onFail( e -> new ErrorCase(e))
-		.then( case -> publish(case));

 ##Data flow